BryanShin5/CS506-Fall2025-Project/README.md

 - Subject to change as we learn more advanced models.

 We will evaluate model performance and select the best one based on accuracy and interpretability.
+Yet the linear regression model seems pretty promising by far.

 ## Visualization of the data
 - Visualization of Hourly player counts data is available at /notebook/Interactive_Plot.ipynb